flasd/redux-fire-auth/README.md

 init(store, authInstance);
 ```
 The `init` function binds Firebase's `onAuthStateChanged` with action creators.
-Whenever there's a authStateChanged event, the redux state will sync automatically.
+Whenever there's an authStateChanged event, the redux state will sync automatically.

 **Note:** If you'd want to use something other than `fireAuth` to bind the reducer to, you need to pass the key you are using to `init(store, authInstance, key)` as the third argument.